Grappenhall and Thelwall Neighbourhood Plan Update – July 2026

 Since January 2024, a group of volunteers has been engaging with local residents to understand what matters most regarding future developments in our parish.

 From your feedback, five key priorities have emerged.
-Let’s work together to ensure we have a say in shaping our areas’s future.
+Let’s work together to ensure we have a say in shaping our area’s future.

 Neighbourhood Plan - What is it?